Graphic Design BA (Hons) (with Foundation Year)

 About the course

-Liverpool is known across the world for it culture and humour.
-Students at Liverpool Hope will have the opportunity to engage with Tate Liverpool, Everyman & Playhouse Theatres, Royal Liverpool Philharmonic, The Bluecoat contemporary arts centre and more.
+Liverpool is famous for its culture and humor.
+At Liverpool Hope, you can engage with Tate Liverpool, Everyman & Playhouse Theatres, Royal Liverpool Philharmonic, The Bluecoat contemporary arts centre, and more.

-The Creative Campus is only a few minutes’ walk from the centre of one the most exciting cities in the world.
+The Creative Campus is just a short walk from the heart of one of the most exciting cities in the world.

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which may have no more than 10 students.
-You also have the opportunity to have a one-to-one meeting with your tutor each week.
+Teaching on the graphic design course is structured into lectures for all students, seminars with smaller groups of around 15–20 students, and tutorials that typically include no more than 10 students.
+You also have the opportunity for a one-to-one meeting with your tutor each week.

 Assessment and feedback

-Throughout your three years of study, you will have a number of assessments, including written exams, practical exams, portfolios, journals and coursework.
+Throughout the three years of the graphic design course, you will complete a range of assessments, including written exams, practical exams, portfolios, journals, and coursework.

 Foundation Year